smpollak/MPSS-25su-DoC-Blog/content/team_posts/phase1.md

     * Does not want to sift through dense policy papers or reports
     * Wants an easier way to understand the way politicians will affect economic conditions
   * User stories:
-    * As a civilian voter that lives in the UK, I want a website with information and characteristics that are relevant to me, such as being able to input the UK as a country.
+    * As a civilian voter that lives in the UK, I want a website with information and characteristics that are relevant to me, such as personal tax rate or inflation, so that I can learn about how metrics that everday people interact with affects wealth inequality.
     * As a civilian voter, I want a website with straightforward metrics and measures of wealth inequality so that I can learn about how political parties might affect future wealth distribution without keeping up with economic journals and analysts.
     * As a civilian voter, I want preset inputs, such as the state of the UK in 2001, so that I can compare current metrics to historical economic data without doing my own research about the history of the economy.
+    * As a civilian voter, I want to be able to ask questions about policies and their effects so that I can more easily understand policies and more directly reach politicians.
-    * As a civilian voter, I want to be able to input future years and get predicted values for the Gini index so that I can ease my worries about the uncertain direction of our country.
+    * As a civilian voter, I want to be able to follow politicians so that I can keep up with the policies of polticians that I agree with.

 ### **User Story \#2: Policymaker/Politician**